element-hq/ems-docs/docs/Migrate-From-Self-Hosted-to-EMS.md

-# Migrate From Self Hosted to EMS <!-- omit in toc -->
+# Migrate From Self Hosted to EMS

 This article is licensed under the standard MIT license.
 See [Home](index.md) for a full copy.